 XBIZ: Was “Salon Kitty” the catalyst for “Caligula.”
 Did Guccione watch “Salon Kitty” and say, “I want Tinto Brass” to direct the film?

 Tuschinksi: Guccione watched “Salon Kitty” for a few minutes from what I’ve heard, and then he decided that's the director needed.
 There were other directors approached about “Caligula,” but I'm not very certain who they were.

 XBIZ: Brass also did like drama and comedy as well, right?

 Tuschinksi: He did a western in the 1960s, and he also did comedy.

 Tuschinksi: There was a retrospective of his films in Los Angeles in 2012.
 And so they wanted to screen some of his films and he gave me copies that were more or less completed, and I assembled the most complete ones from those.
 That was pretty nice.

 XBIZ: So how did you meet Kelly Holland, Penthouse’s owner, and what were your intentions with selling your ideas?

 Tuschinksi: It’s a very funny story.
-So, basically, Tinto was very encouraged with this project to restore “Caligula.”
+So, basically, Tinto's reaction to my reconstruction encouraged me to try this project to restore “Caligula.”